 MULTNOMAH COUNTY Bridge closures and county road closures.

-GET HOME SAFE: Winter Travel Tips How to plan ahead for winter weather, plus essential tips for taking transit, walking, biking, and driving in winter weather.
+GET HOME SAFE: Snow and Ice Travel Tips How to plan ahead for winter weather, plus essential tips for taking transit, walking, biking, and driving in winter weather.

 PBOT NOTIFICATIONS Choose the PBOT notifications you want to receive via email or text including news releases, traffic advisories, and winter weather information.

 ...and be sure to follow @PBOTInfo on all social media.
 Visit PBOT on Facebook or follow @PBOTInfo on X (formerly known as Twitter) for news, alerts, road closures, advisories and more during winter weather.

 Residents, property owners and our business community are an essential part of helping the city rebound quickly after a storm.
 Clearing sidewalks and other pathways of snow and ice is vital for everyone who relies on public transit in winter weather, as well as for seniors and people with disabilities.
 Make sure your family and your fellow employees have a plan to get home safe and that you check on vulnerable neighbors who may need assistance, supplies, or medication.